OrleansContrib/Orleans.Activities/README.md

 ![Orleans logo](https://raw.githubusercontent.com/OrleansContrib/Orleans.Activities/master/src/Orleans.Activities.png)

-Workflow Foundation (.Net 4.x System.Activities workflows) over Orleans framework to provide stable, long-running, extremely scalable processes with XAML designer support.
+Workflow Foundation (.Net 4.x System.Activities workflows) over Microsoft.Orleans framework to provide stable, long-running, extremely scalable processes with XAML designer support.

 __NOTE:__ This project currently is an __experiment__, not production quality!
 There is no NuGet package for it.